sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 **config spanning_tree hello <value\>**

-Configuring this parameter to the lowest value (i.e. 1) would make the convergence faster at the cost of double the load on the CPU as it needs to compose, transmit and process twice as many BPDUs multiplied by the no. of VLANs enabled with STP.
+Configuring this parameter to the lowest value (i.e. 1) would make the convergence faster at the cost of double the load on the CPU as it needs to compose, transmit and process twice as many BPDUs, multiplied by the no. of VLANs enabled with STP.
 Thus, the command helps the user control the total convergence time to be slower or faster, than the default convergence time.

  ### 3.6.2.1.6 Max-age
 The below command allows configuring the maximum time to listen for root bridge in seconds (default = 20), range 6-40.